Interview with Harold James Warren. Two

 Description

-Continuing of interview with H J Warren.
-When Harold left Canada where he was testing aircraft, he returned to RAF Bicester in his maintenance role.
+When Harold left Canada, where he was testing aircraft, he returned to RAF Bicester in his maintenance role.
 With his experience of four-engine aircraft, he went as flight engineer to RAF Greenock, flying in Sunderlands to Canada and back.
 Their role was to make U-boats surface, drop depth charges and get the navy to collect the prisoners.
-He highlights one such incident and the role he played.
-Harold’s worst experience was early in the war, when they had little to do.
+He tells of one such incident and the role he played.
 He was eventually stationed in mid-France before being forced up to Dunkirk and evacuated.

 Creator